mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Aspect**: Your General has 40❤️ but moves 1 less tile.

 name:     Amplification
-text:     Give a friendly damaged minion +2⚔️ and +4❤️.
+text:     Give a allied damaged minion +2⚔️ and +4❤️.

 name:     Dance of Dreams
-text:     Whenever a friendly minion dies this turn, draw a card.
+text:     Whenever an allied minion dies this turn, draw a card.

 name:     Eternal Heart
 text:     Your General cannot die.

 name:     Godhammer
-text:     Your minions have "**Grow** +1⚔️/+1❤️."
+text:     Your minions have "**Grow** +1⚔️/+1❤️".

 name:     Greater Fortitude
-text:     Give a friendly minion +2⚔️/+2❤️.
+text:     Give an allied minion +2⚔️/+2❤️.

 name:     Lava Lance
 text:     Deal 2 damage to a minion.
 If you have an Egg, deal 4 damage instead.